Learn a Professional Creative Framework

 Jan’s Structured Narrative

 “I used to fight my camera every time the sun came out.
-During my class I realized the camera was just a calculator giving me information—I am the editor.”
+During my class I realized the camera was just a calculator giving me information—I am the editor.

-— Jan D. , Field Primer alumnus
+— Jan D. , Field Clinic alumnus

 How We Work

-03. Your Field Study
+03. The Field Study

 While many secure their study weeks in advance, my process is designed to meet the pace of the spontaneous traveler.
 Once confirmed, I begin a thorough review of your current portfolio, ensuring your private curriculum is refined and ready the moment you arrive.
 We can develop and launch your custom Creative Brief with as little as 48 hours’ notice.